 NCERT Solutions for Class 11 Biology Chapter 7 Structural Organisation in Animals included in the CBSE syllabus aims at providing students with complete solutions to all the questions provided in the NCERT Textbook.
 These NCERT Solutions for Class 11 are created as per the latest update on the CBSE Syllabus 2023-24.
 In order to perform exceedingly well, students are required to refer to multiple resources to widen their horizons, which would be extremely helpful for students not only for the examinations but also in their upcoming competitive exams.

-These NCERT Solutions for Class 11 are skillfully crafted by a team of experts with the use of an easy-to-understand and simple language thus enabling a smooth learning experience.
-Students get acquainted with these solutions quickly as information has been extracted from the standard study tool – the NCERT textbook – and can kickstart their board exam preparations.
+These NCERT Solutions for Class 11 are skillfully crafted by a team of experts with the use of an easy-to-understand and simple language, thus enabling a smooth learning experience.
+Students get acquainted with the NCERT solutions quickly, as information has been extracted from the standard study tool – the NCERT textbook – and can kickstart their board exam preparations.

-Access Answers to NCERT Class 11 Biology Chapter 7- Structural Organization in Animals
+Access Answers to NCERT Class 11 Biology Chapter 7 – Structural Organisation in Animals

 1. Answer in one word or one line.

 (i) Give the common name of Periplanata americana.